-- A consumer (i.e. UPF) retrieves a trained ML Model which allows detection of UP traffic towards malicious and/or forbidden sites either from NWDAF (MTLF).
+- A consumer (i.e. UPF) retrieves a trained ML Model which allows detection of UP traffic patterns from NWDAF (MTLF).

-- The training of this ML Model is performed based both on AF data (e.g. a Content filtering DB) and UPF data (e.g. UP traffic parameters).
+- The training of this ML Model is performed mostly based on UPF data (e.g. UP traffic parameters).

-- The UPF uses this ML Model for detection of user plane traffic to malicious or forbidden sites in real-time (e.g. on a per flow basis).
+- The UPF uses this ML Model for detection of user plane traffic patterns.
+The ML Model is associated with a N4 rule (e.g. a PDR with PDI set to an application identifier, corresponding to the specific traffic pattern to be detected).

-- The UPF applies corresponding actions (e.g. block) for the detected traffic, based on existing policy framework.
+-

 6.28.2 Description